ForgeRock/forgeops/docker/amster/README.md

 See https://stash.forgerock.org/projects/OPENAM/repos/openam/browse/openam-amster

-These am images are published to bintray.
-See https://bintray.com/forgerock/public/forgerock:amster
+These am images are published to gcr.io.
+See gcr.io/forgerock-io/amster